jefffhaynes/BinarySerializer/README.md

 ### Custom Serialization ###

-If all else fails, you can define a custom serialization object.
+When all else fails, you can define a custom serialization object.

 ```c#
 /// <summary>